Frequently Asked Questions About 8201

-Current law limits investment of the Trust Fund to only low-return choices, like government bonds and savings certificates.
-Amendment 8201 allows the Trust Fund to be invested to produce higher returns.
+Current law limits investment of the Trust Fund to only low-return choices, like government bonds.

 This proven method would be managed by the independent, nonpartisan Washington State Investment Board, which is bound by the highest fiduciary standards.